projects > historical changes in salinity, water quality and vegetation in biscayne bay > project summary

 Project Summary Sheet

 Overview & Objective(s): The objectives of this project are to examine in broad context the historical changes in the Biscayne Bay ecosystem at selected sites on a decadal-centennial scale, and to correlate these changes with natural events and anthropogenic alterations in the South Florida region.
 Specific emphasis will be placed on historical changes to 1) amount, timing, and sources of freshwater influx and the resulting effects on salinity and water quality; 2) shoreline and sub-aquatic vegetation; and 3) the relationship between sea-level change, onshore vegetation, and salinity.
 In addition, a detailed examination of historical seasonal salinity patterns will be derived from biochemical analyses of ostracodes, foraminifers, molluscs, and corals.
-The corals will allow us to compare marine and estuarine trends, examine the linkage between the two systems, and will provide precise chronological control.
-Land management agencies (principally SFWMD, ACOE and Biscayne NP) can use the data derived from this project to establish performance criteria for restoring natural flow, and to understand the consequences of altered flow.
+Land management agencies (principally SFWMD, ACOE and Biscayne NP) are using the data derived from this project to establish performance criteria for restoring natural flow, and to understand the consequences of altered flow.
 These data can also be used to forecast potential problems as upstream changes in water delivery are made during restoration.

 U.S. Department of the Interior, U.S. Geological Survey